-Francine Andersen joined the Department of Cultural Affairs in 1993, first as an administrator for the Performing Arts Center Trust during the design phase of the Adrienne Arsht Center for the Performing Arts and the South Miami-Dade Cultural Arts Center, and later as Chief of Cultural Facilities, overseeing a number of neighborhood cultural facilities projects and serving as administrator for the Capital Development Grants Program.
+Francine Andersen joined the Department of Cultural Affairs in 1993, first as an administrator in support of the Performing Arts Center Trust during the design phase of the Adrienne Arsht Center for the Performing Arts and the South Miami-Dade Cultural Arts Center, and later as Chief of Cultural Facilities, overseeing several neighborhood cultural facilities projects and serving as administrator for the Capital Development Grants Program.

-Ms. Andersen was named Chief of Arts Education in 2002 and since 2006, has helped secure and has directly managed over $12 million in grant funding from the Miami-Dade County Children’s Trust to vastly expand the Department’s arts education and outreach initiatives, reaching over 200,000 children and families annually.
+Ms. Andersen was named Chief of Arts Education in 2002 and promoted to Chief of Education, Outreach and Access in 2019.
+Since 2006, she has helped secure and has directly managed over $19 million in grant funding from The Miami-Dade County Children’s Trust to vastly expand the Department’s arts education and outreach initiatives, reaching over 200,000 children and families annually.
 She is responsible for the creation and management of several arts education, outreach and access programs including the Youth Arts Miami, Youth Arts Enrichment Program, and the Summer Arts & Science Camps for Kids grants programs.

-As the Department’s ADA/Access Coordinator, Ms. Andersen is responsible for the creation and administration of the Audience Access grants program and the “All Kids Included – Accessible Arts Experiences for Kids (AKI)” initiative: developing a wide range of model demonstration arts projects for children and youth with and without disabilities, including: the annual All Kids Included Family Arts Festival which she produced from 2007 – 2011; the Shadow Interpreted Theatre Program for Children and Families, presented in 2010 for the first-time ever in the State of Florida; the Youth Arts in the Parks program for children with and without disabilities begun in 2011; the “Open Access Theater Series,” presented as part of the opening season of the South Miami-Dade Cultural Arts Center in 2011, and the Sensory-Friendly cultural programs initiative for audiences and visitors with autism and sensory processing disorders launched in January 2012.
+As the Department’s ADA/Access Coordinator, Ms. Andersen is responsible for the creation and administration of the Audience Access grants program and the “All Kids Included – Accessible Arts Experiences for Kids (AKI)” initiative: developing a wide range of model programs for children and youth with and without disabilities, including: the annual All Kids Included Family Arts Festival which she produced from 2007 – 2011; the Shadow Interpreted Theatre Program for Children and Families, presented in 2010 for the first-time ever in the State of Florida; the Youth Arts in the Parks program begun in 2011; the “Open Access Theater Series,” presented as part of the opening season of the South Miami-Dade Cultural Arts Center in 2011, and the Sensory-Inclusive cultural programs initiative launched in January 2012.

 Ms. Andersen holds a Bachelor of Music in Music Industry with a minor in Business Administration from the University of Miami.
-She is a classically trained flautist and the proud mother of two young boys who have inspired much of her professional work
+She is a classically trained flautist and the proud mother of two sons who have inspired much of her professional work.